Jake Marisnick Player Props: Tigers vs. Twins

-The Detroit Tigers, including Jake Marisnick (batting .174 in his past 10 games, with two doubles, two walks and an RBI), take on starter Louie Varland and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.
+After going 0-for-0 in his last game, Jake Marisnick and the Detroit Tigers face the Minnesota Twins (who will hand the ball to Pablo Lopez) at 7:15 PM ET on Saturday.

-In his last game he had a hitless showing (0-for-2) against the Twins.
+In his last game, he reached base in his only plate appearance against the Royals.

 Jake Marisnick Game Info & Props vs. the Twins